wix/Detox/.github/ISSUE_TEMPLATE/bug-report---ios.md

  - macOS:

 **Device and Verbose Detox Logs**
-Provide the device and verbose Detox logs so we can understand what happened.
-You can obtain them by passing the loglevel param: `detox test --loglevel verbose`
+Provide the device and "trace" Detox logs so we can understand what happened.
+You can obtain them by passing the loglevel param: `detox test --loglevel trace`

 **iOS Framework Build Logs**
 If you are seeing a build problem (e.g. during `npm install`), provide the log found here: `~/Library/Detox/ios/{...}/detox_ios.log`